 Now the fun part.
 Label each folder with two Months.
 For example “Jan/Feb” and each side pocket of that folder will now hold all cards to be sent for that month.

-Head to your local Dollar Tree, order cards from Vista Print or other special offer, or make your own cards!
+Head to your local Dollar Tree or make your own cards!
 In January I fill the entire folder for the YEAR!
 If you want you can even go ahead and address and stamp (helpful tip – use a forever stamp) your cards and place them into their folder.

 Now all you have to do is simply pull the card out of the folder and you are good to go!
 I keep my greeting card organizer in my basket by the phone on my desk so that I see it daily and when I notice a birthday/special occasion coming up on my calendar all I do simply pull the card have everyone sign it and drop it into the mail!